Sweet and Spicy Indian Pork Chops!

 There are two “secret ingredients” to making these pork chops fabulous.
-The first is my homemade meat masala, which is made with cardamom, cloves, cinnamon, fennel seeds and black peppercorn.
+The first is my homemade meat masala, which is made with cardamom, cloves, cinnamon, fennel seeds, and black peppercorn.
 This is a handy masala to keep around – use it when you want to spruce up a meat dish.

 So let me tell you how easy these chops are to make… you pan fry them and pop them in the oven.
 Before you put them in the oven though, you have to make a nice and thick tomato-y gravy to put on top.

 When you’re making this gravy – the key is to get the onions realllly nice and brown.
 This will take a little while, so be patient.
-Once that happens, you can add your garlic, ginger and spices.
-Then your organic tomato sauce.
+Once that happens, you can add garlic, ginger, and spices.
+Then the organic tomato sauce.

 - Season pork chops with a pinch of salt, pepper and turmeric.

-- Cover the pan with foil and bake at 375 for 45 minutes to an hour – turning the chops over half way.
+- Cover the pan with foil and bake at 375 for 45 minutes to an hour – turning the chops over halfway.